Editors’ Pick · Book-powered career compounding

 Why this book today?

-Turn scattered tutorials into a clear game development roadmap.
+Turn scattered tutorials into a clear GPU programming & performance roadmap.

 Turn “I hope this works” into “I know why this works.”